-Parents and members of the community are encouraged to attend and participate at public Board of Education meetings, which are held on the 1st and 3rd Thursday of each month at 7:00 p.m.
+Parents and members of the community are encouraged to attend and participate at public Board of Education meetings.
+The Board of Education meeting calendar can be found on the district website.

 Parents and community members wishing to obtain further information about the School District should inquire first through the office of the Building Principal.